Aura Auth

 Twitch Authorization Provider

-Add Twitch authorization provider to Aura Auth to authenticate and authorize
+Add Twitch authorization provider to Aura Auth to authentication and authorize

 Twitch

-Set up Twitch authorization provider to the authentication instance to Aura Auth.
+Set up the Twitch authorization provider in your Aura Auth instance.

-Through this quick start guide you are going to learn and understand the basics and how to set up Twitch provider to Aura Auth.
+Through this quick start guide you are going to learn and understand the basics and how to set up the Twitch provider for Aura Auth.

 Twitch OAuth App